FoxxMD/regex-buddy-core/README.md

 ### `parseRegex()`

-Takes a [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) and string value to test. and returns:
+Takes a [`RegExp`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) and string value to test and returns:

 * If no matches => `undefined`
 * If any matches => An array of [`RegExResult`](#regexresult)